newrelic/terraform-provider-newrelic/website/docs/r/entity_tags.html.markdown

 All nested `tag` blocks support the following common arguments:

-  * `key` - (Required) The tag key should not use reserved keys (also known as immutable keys), such as account or accountId.
-It's recommended to choose a unique and descriptive key that does not conflict with existing reserved keys.
+  * `key` - (Required) The key of the tag.

+-> **NOTE:** One should not use reserved (immutable) keys with this resource.
+It is recommended to choose unique and descriptive keys which do not conflict with existing reserved keys.
   * `values` - (Required) The tag values.

 ## Import